thezaynahmed/thezaynahmed/README.md

 ---

 ## 👨‍💻 Profile Summary
-Passionate and results-driven **Cloud Solutions Architect & Full-Stack Developer** with 6+ years of experience building scalable, secure, and high-performance applications.
-Specialized in **Cloud & DevOps**, with deep expertise in **AWS, CI/CD pipelines, containerization, and infrastructure automation**.
-Proven track record of bridging development and operations to streamline deployments, reduce downtime by 40%, and enhance system reliability.
-Strong foundation in **modern web frameworks** and **AI-powered solutions**, enabling delivery of innovative cloud-native applications that drive business growth.
+Certified **DevOps Engineer** with expertise in architecting scalable cloud infrastructure across **AWS, Azure, and GCP** and orchestrating automated CI/CD pipelines. [cite_start]Proven ability to reduce deployment failures by 75% [cite: 23][cite_start], accelerate release cycles from days to hours [cite: 23][cite_start], and enhance system observability using **Terraform, Kubernetes, and modern monitoring stacks**[cite: 6].
+As a **Full-Stack Developer**, I bridge the gap between development and operations to deliver innovative and high-performance cloud-native applications.

 ---